-Together with our partners, friends, and supporters, we work to:
+Together with our partners and supporters, we work to:

 We believe everyone in Islington deserves a good life.
 We want people to connect with each other and to feel part of their communities.

-Being a parent can be difficult.
-All families are different, and all face different challenges.
+Being a parent can be difficult and the prominence of domestic violence and mental ill health can make things harder for families.
 We support a number of inspiring projects that offer parents essential support and spaces to relax.

 Giving parents space to help their families grow

 The Parent House provides a safe, inclusive space for Islington parents.
 It helps to connect them with other parents, and to life-changing activities in the borough.
-You can read about the transformational effect of this space for local parent Amel, here.
+You can read about the transformational effect of this space for local parent Amel.

 Listening to local families